sebshub/livereload-example/README.md

-# Cloud9 Grunt livereload with static files + sass
+# Cloud9 Grunt livereload with html, css & js

-An example of using Grunt to serve your site with live compiling and reloading of your sass/js/html files.
+An example of using Grunt to serve your site with live compiling and reloading of your css/js/html files.
 It also works out of the box on Cloud9.

 The static files are served from port 8080 and livereload runs on port 8081.
 Workspaces also have port 8082 open if you need it for other purposes.